by Dr. Purvi Gada, oncologist and hematologist, Minnesota Oncology & Ridgeview Cancer & Infusion Center, 952-361-5800

 Financial concerns are common among cancer patients.
 If you have insurance, your policy will probably cover at least some of your cancer treatment.
 Every policy is different and every patient's recommended course of treatment will be unique.

 After your cancer diagnosis, contact your insurer and ask for a copy of your medical insurance benefits.
-You won’t immediately know what your suggested treatment plan will be, but once your oncologist finalizes your individualized treatment plan, you can work with our patient financial counselors who can help you determine what your insurance will and will not cover.
+You won’t immediately know what your suggested treatment plan will be, but once your oncologist finalizes your individualized treatment plan, you can work with our patient benefit representative who can help you determine what your insurance will and will not cover.

 If you do not have insurance, you may qualify for financial assistance through non-profits or foundations.
-Our Patient Financial Counselors can help you explore these options and apply for financial assistance if needed.
+Our patient benefit representatives can help you explore these options and apply for financial assistance if needed.

 Cancer Support Groups